Astrid of Sweden: Memorials

 In 1935, the Belgian postal authorities issued a postage stamp showing her portrait outlined in black.
 This is known as the Astrid Mourning issue.
 Later that same year, it released a series of anti-tuberculosis fund stamps with the same design.
 Place de la Reine-Astrid in 8th arrondissement of Paris was named in her memory.

 A commemorative chapel named Astrid Chapel was built in Switzerland at the site of the crash.
 The Swiss government gave the land to Belgium a year after Astrid's death and the chapel was built in the style of a Walloon country church.
 The chapel has become a destination for Swedish and Belgian tourists.
-The King's Cross, built in where the Queen died in her husband's arms, is made from Swedish granite.
-A museum nearby holds images and memorabilia of the event, including a shard from the windscreen and the log of the pear tree.
-The tree itself was felled by a storm in 1992.
+The King's Cross, built where the Queen died in her husband's arms, is made from Swedish granite.
+A museum nearby holds images and memorabilia of the event, including a shard from the windshield and the trunk of the pear tree.
+The tree itself fell after a storm in 1992.
 The car was sunk at a deep part of the Vierwaldstättersee at the request of the king.

 A memorial was built by the architect Paul Bonduelle in Laeken, Belgium, and inaugurated on 21 July 1938.
 The building, which is in the late neo-classical style, faces the Church of Our Lady of Laeken and backs onto the Palace of Laeken.
 The same year, on the initiative of the local Veterans' Front, a bronze bust of the Queen was erected in Wisterzée Park in Court-Saint-Étienne, Belgium, by sculptor Victor Rousseau.

-Astrid Avenue in Bogor Botanical Garden in Indonesia (formerly Dutch East Indies) was named after her while she was honeymooning there with her spouse in 1928.
+Astrid Avenue in Bogor Botanical Garden in Indonesia was named after her while she was honeymooning there with her spouse in 1928.
 The avenue is decorated with spectacular displays of canna lilies of various colors.
 The Swedish layer cake Princess cake was named after Astrid and her two sisters when they were children.

 Names

-Four of her descendants were named Astrid to honour her.
-Her granddaughters Princess Marie-Astrid of Luxembourg, Princess Astrid of Belgium, her great-granddaughter Princess Marie-Astrid of Liechtenstein, and her great-great-granddaughter Archduchess Anna Astrid of Austria-Este.
+Four of her descendants were named Astrid to honour her: her granddaughters Princess Marie-Astrid of Luxembourg, Princess Astrid of Belgium, her great-granddaughter Princess Marie-Astrid of Liechtenstein and her great-great-granddaughter Archduchess Anna Astrid of Austria-Este.
 Her niece Princess Astrid of Norway (later Mrs. Ferner) was also named in her honour.
 Her husband King Leopold III's first daughter with his second wife Lilian Baels, Princess Marie-Christine Daphné Astrid Élisabeth Léopoldine of Belgium (b.
 1951), was named after her.